 Deepwood Veterinary Clinic

-Our goal is to deliver the best available veterinary medicine, and to make make every client and their furry, feathered or scaled friends feel at home and comfortable when they walk through our doors.
+We are proud to be one of the very few family-owned, non corporate practices remaining in Northern Virginia.
+Our goal is to deliver the best available veterinary medicine, and to make every client and their furry, feathered or scaled friends feel at home and comfortable when they walk through our doors.
 Deepwood has been a family-owned practice serving our Northern Virginia community since 1971.

 While we practice quality medicine and offer “one stop shopping” for all of your pet’s needs, we never forget that there are many abandoned and homeless animals in our region that may need extra care while they wait for their forever homes.
 With that in mind, we strive to give back to our community by working closely with several local rescue organizations.
 These include Oldies But Goodies Cocker Rescue and Collie Rescue.
-We work with many local animal shelters, and for over fifteen years served as the primary veterinarian for Fairfax County Animal Shelter.
-We even have our own Deepwood Animal Rescue Foundation.
+We work with many local animal shelters, and even have our own Deepwood Animal Rescue Foundation.

 All of us at Deepwood Veterinary Clinic look forward to meeting you, and to becoming your trusted source for your pet’s health and wellness needs for many years to come!